Orphaned or Injured Wildlife

-What to Do With Lost, Orphaned or Injured Animals
+What to Do with Lost, Orphaned or Injured Animals

 First, check whether you need to or should help the animal: MN DNR Should you help?
 If an animal is exhibiting aggressive or unusual behavior, do not approach it.